maxwellito/dotcom/_posts/2017-04-30-love-letter-to-maintainers.md

 ---
 This is love letter for people who make Open Source.

-For those waking up in the morning and still having faith to wake up after seeing the tsunami of GitHub email notifications.
+For those having faith to wake up after seeing the tsunami of GitHub email notifications.

 For those who keep contributing to core modules used everywhere but nobody see.